6 Modules in Holland and 2 Retreats in Switzerland

 - The course teachers will review all applications.

-- Successful applicants will be notified at the end of September.
+- Successful applicants will be notified after the deadline of 30th September at the latest.

 - Due to the coronavirus outbreak, we are now offering this course at a regular rate and a supported rate; the latter is intended for those whose income has been adversely affected by the pandemic.
 The regular rate for the entire programme is €5300, and the supported rate is €4990.
 This includes accommodation, meals and a contribution towards the livelihoods of our teachers for the 6 modules.
 Please pay which is appropriate for your circumstance.